fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 method) between the transmitter and receiver.
 A signal is injected into the DUT using a 50 Ω transmitter port, and the received signal is measured by the 50 Ω receiver port at the other side.
-The latter techniques are shown in the following circuit diagram (the impedance ``Z`` is a function of frequency).
+The 2-port techniques are shown in the following circuit diagram (the impedance ``Z`` is a function of frequency).

 .. figure:: images/Parallel_Plate_Capacitor_Waveguide/vna-shunt-thru-series.svg